 2. Green’s Pool

 Another lovely beach right by Elephant Rocks.
 The water here is perfect colour and the sand is so white!
 It looked incredible from the drone!
 Hands down the best things to do in Denmark, Western Australia along with Elephant Rocks!
+If you love rocks be sure not to miss Little Beach as you go further on your road trip!

 3. Waterfall Beach